 THE STEVE HARVEY SHOW – 10 Unforgettable Characters

 “The funk hits the fan” when a former R&B singer becomes a high school music teacher in inner city Chicago in The Steve Harvey Show.
 Actor and comedian Steve Harvey starred in this hit comedy from creator Winifred Hervey (The Golden Girls) and producer/director Stan Lathan (Sanford And Son) which originally aired on The WB Network from 1996 until 2002.

 Cedric The Entertainer — Harvey’s stand-up comedy partner in the wildly successful The Original Kings of Comedy — co-stars on The Steve Harvey Show along with Wendy Raquel Robinson and Terri J. Vaughn.
 The NAACP Image Award-winning series also pays tribute to African-American TV and film icons of the past, with guest stars like Isabel Sanford (All In The Family, The Jeffersons), Ja’Net DuBois (Good Times), Helen Martin (Good Times, Amen), Ernest Lee Thomas (What’s Happening), Kim Fields (The Facts Of Life), and more.
 There are also appearances by contemporary and classic music stars, including Snoop Dogg, Sean “Diddy” Combs, and Ronald Isley who plays one of the members of Steve Hightower And The High Tops, Steve’s former R&B group.

 With more than 120 episodes aired over six seasons, The Steve Harvey Show has tons of unforgettable characters.
-Here are ten to look for in this hilarious show, which now airs every weekday at 11p ET on getTV!
+Here are ten to look for in this hilarious show.

 1. Steve Hightower — Back To School (Season 1, Episode 1 — August 25, 1996)